microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    >   fhirApiLocation="eastus"

-   >   primarySubscription="{If single tenant deployment, use SubscriptionID.
-If 2 tenant deployment, use Primary ADTenantID}"
+   >   primarySubscription="{SubscriptionID of your Primary tenant}"

-   >   secondarySubscription="{If single tenant deployment, use SubscriptionID.
-If 2 tenant deployment, use Secondary ADTenantID}"
+   >   secondarySubscription="{If single tenant deployment, same SubscriptionID as Primary.
+If 2 tenant deployment, use Secondary ADTenantID as there are no Subscriptions in Secondary}"

-   >   aadDomain="{Secondary tenant domain name}"
+   >   aadDomain="{If 2 tenant deployment, Secondary tenant domain name}"

    >   aadAuthority="https://login.microsoftonline.com/{Secondary tenant domain name}"